- About Auto Theft

 - Auto theft crimes most often take place at night and are committed by young males.
 Top spots for auto theft include malls, apartment complexes, stores, churches, and office buildings.
 No matter where you are, you are always at risk.

-The National Automobile Theft Bureau (NATB) recommends the following precautions:
+The National Insurance Crime Bureau (NICB) recommends the following precautions:

 - Park in a well-lighted area.